lagom-QB/VizForSocialGood/README.md

 what non-profits would be the strongest to partner with going forward.

 ## Tools
+- Exccel
-Python
+- Python
-Pandas
+- Pandas
-Physical Materials
+- Physical Materials
-Figma
+- Figma

 ## Results